psh0502/StockCrawler/README.md

 I need all history stock data and keep them up-to-date, this is why I created it.

-There are some bucket list I haven't sone yet, so I am keeping going.
+There are some bucket lists I haven't sone yet, so I am keeping going.

 Anyone would like join is welcome.